Nexus 7 (2013): Software

 Nexus 7 was the first device to be shipped with Android 4.3 "Jelly Bean".
 All Nexus devices, including the Nexus 7, run a version of Android free of manufacturer or wireless carrier modifications (e.g., custom graphical user interfaces or 'skins' such as TouchWiz and HTC Sense) commonly included on other Android devices.
-Nexus products also feature an unlockable bootloader, which enabled "rooting" the device, thereby enabling user access to privileged control over the Android environment, which in turn enables further development or modification of the operating system or replacement of the device's firmware.
+Nexus products also feature an unlockable bootloader, which enabled "rooting" of the device, thereby allowing user access to privileged control over the Android environment, which in turn enables further development or modification of the operating system or replacement of the device's firmware.
 An update to Android 4.4 was released in November 2013, followed by another update to Android 4.4.2 one month later and eventually an update to Android 4.4.3 in June 2014 and 4.4.4 in July.
-The Wi-Fi only variant of the Nexus 7 was one of the two devices of which the Android L developer preview was officially available for, with the other being the Nexus 5.
+The Wi-Fi-only variant of the Nexus 7 was one of the two devices for which the Android L developer preview was officially available, the other being the Nexus 5.
 Android 5.0 "Lollipop" was released in November 2014 for the Wi-Fi only version.
 In July 2015, Android 5.1.1 was rolled out to the Nexus 7, containing a fix for the Stagefright bug.

 In November 2015, Nexus 7 started receiving Android 6.0 "Marshmallow" update across the world.
 Following which Nexus 7 became one of the first devices to get an Android 6.0.1 Marshmallow update in December 2015.
 The Nexus 7 (2013) will not receive an official Android 7.0 "Nougat" update, meaning that Android 6.0.1 Marshmallow is the last officially supported Android version for the device.

 In December 2020, LineageOS announced official builds of LineageOS 17.1 (a distribution of Android 10 "Q") for the Nexus 7.
 These require repartitioning the internal eMMC due to the outdated and small partition sizes that the device comes with, and the increasing sizes of modern Android versions.
-It is currently the only major supported operating system for the device, as Android 6.0.1 (the last version of Android that Google supplied the system with) has not received security patches since September 2018.
+It is currently the only central supported operating system for the device, as Android 6.0.1 (the last version of Android that Google supplied the system with) has not received security patches since September 2018.